Table of Contents

 However, we also have an alternative for those who do not like high-percentage chocolate for any reason and simply do not want to restrain from their beloved white chocolate.
 The ideal solution may be Fitcheat protein chocolate with a reduced sugar content and a higher proportion of protein, which, however, certainly does not taste worse.
 Maybe just the opposite.
 It’s up to you to decide whether to try white chocolate with coconut or white chocolate with strawberries as your first try.

 Another type of food that you can carry in your bag for a long time without worrying about expiration date are nuts.
 It is not necessary to have the whole bag with you, all you have to do is pour a handful into a bag, which will serve as an “emergency snack”.
 According to studies, nuts have a positive effect on cholesterol levels, and in addition can reduce the body’s inflammation.
 But watch out for the amount, the calories from the nuts jump faster than you would like.

-5. Savoury protein snacks
+5. Savoury protein munching

 With this tip, we will please all lovers of savoury goodies, who are not too excited by the idea of chocolate, but when they think of salted potato chips, they start to feel hungry.
 If these cravings catch up with you during the day, protein chips can be a great solution, as they have a higher protein content and are also packaged in smaller quantities, so that even eating the whole bag can be considered a healthier version of a snack.

 You can also drive away the salt cravings with dried meat.
 One 50-gram pack will supply your body with 32 g of protein, so this snack can be ideal for anyone who has a problem with sufficient protein intake.
 And if you add vegetables from the lunch box you prepared in advance, it will be even better.